greggirwin/red-hof/code-analysis/README.md

 ### Idiomatic block HOFs vs FP-like function HOFs

 @dockimbel emphasizes:
-> it seems that it would be good to support both block-oriented and function-oriented HOF, and use user-friendly naming (e.g. accumulate) for the former and more common names for the latter (e.g. fold).
+> it seems that it would be good to **support both** block-oriented and function-oriented HOF, and use user-friendly naming (e.g. accumulate) for the former and more common names for the latter (e.g. fold).
-> Note that HOF with functions (instead of blocks) can be compiled while block-oriented ones can't (unless we add annotations to let the compiler know that the body block contains code.
+> Note that HOF with **functions** (instead of blocks) can **be compiled** while block-oriented ones can't (unless we add annotations to let the compiler know that the body block contains code.
 In tight loops, it can make a significant speed difference.

 See also [non-literal body blocks issue](#indirect-non-literal-body-blocks)

-**Another point** to consider is laziness: some HOFs may return a **stream** (as a port for example) with inputs and transformation defined.
+**Another point** to consider is **laziness**: some HOFs may return a **stream** (as a port for example) with inputs and transformation defined.
 This stream may fetch items upon request or even allow modification of the input (for maps), or go backwards when we ask (for reversibility).
 - benefit: requires less RAM as no intermediate series have to be created (esp. when HOFs are stacked one upon another)
 - benefit: lookups over streams will make streams process only the part of the data, up to the item looked for